 If you suffer from chronic constipation, dietary strategies may prove most effective in remedying bloat.
-"If your bloating is caused by a high stool burden, then eating very high fiber foods will likely make your bloating feel worse, not better," says Tamara Duker Freuman, a New York–based dietitian and the author of The Bloated Belly Whisperer.
+"If your bloating is caused by a high stool burden, then eating very high fiber foods will likely make your bloating feel worse, not better," says New York-based dietitian and author Tamara Duker Freuman.
 That means avoiding things that might otherwise actually help with digestion, like broccoli, chia seeds, lentils, and black beans.

 Take MCT Oil

-Medium-chain triglycerides (MCT, for short) are a unique form of fat that requires less energy and fewer enzymes to be digested; "As a result, they are readily available sources of energy, leading to an increase in metabolism and providing quick energy replenishment," says Alexandra Samit, Be Well health coach at Eleven Eleven Wellness Center.
-The best way to take them orally (they're easy to ingest) is by mixing the oil into beverages, such as coffee or smoothies.
-(Note: Start slowly and see how your body reacts to the oil as taking too much may cause digestive issues.)
+Medium-chain triglycerides (MCT, for short) are a unique form of fat that requires less energy and fewer enzymes to be digested.
+"As a result, they are readily available sources of energy, leading to an increase in metabolism and providing quick energy replenishment," Alexandra Samit, Be Well health coach at Eleven Eleven Wellness Center, tells us.
+The best way to take them orally is by mixing the oil into beverages, such as coffee or smoothies.
+(Note: Start slowly and see how your body reacts, as taking too much might cause digestive issues.)

-Faith Xue, Byrdie's editorial director, found that "Unlike other dietary fats, MCTs don't get stored as fat in the body—rather, they get burned for energy."
+Faith Xue, Byrdie's former editorial director, found that "unlike other dietary fats, MCTs don't get stored as fat in the body—rather, they get burned for energy."
 An older study from 2001 found that participants who received MCT oil lost more weight and more subcutaneous fat than control groups.